-Building, building and land improvements 10 - 39 years Furniture and equipment 4 - 10 years Computer software and hardware 3 - 5 years Capitalized leased assets or Lesser of the useful life of leasehold improvements the asset or the lease term
+10 - 39 years 4 - 10 years 3 - 5 years Lesser of the useful life of the asset or the lease term

 The Organization reviews the carrying values of property and equipment for impairment whenever events or circumstances indicate that the carrying amount of an asset may not be recoverable.
 When considered impaired, an impairment loss is recognized to the extent carrying value exceeds the fair value of the asset.
 There were no indicators of asset impairment during the year ended December 31, 2021.